 When is your first day of homeschool?
-I know a lot of you have already started, but maybe you could still add a few of these fun activities throughout the coming months.
+I know some of you may be year-round homeschoolers, but maybe you could still add a few of these fun activities throughout the coming months.

 When I was a kid, summer seemed so long.
-It felt as though we had all the time in the world, but now as a mother, I feel a bit saddened by how everything moves so fast.
-It just doesn’t seem possible that I have 2nd, 4th & 6th Graders.
-Crazy!
+It felt as though we had all the time in the world, but now as a mother, it makes me really sad by how everything moves so fast.
+It just doesn’t seem possible that I have 4th, 6th and 8th graders. (sigh)

 But, alas, we have had a super fun summer with lots of fun days spent with friends and family.
 Locally we’ve gone to parks, the zoo, the nature preserve, the beach and so many fun days just riding bikes or having water fights in the backyard.